bottlepy/bottle/docs/tutorial.rst

     from bottle import run
     run(reloader=True)

-How it works: the main process will not start a server, but spawn a new child process using the same command line arguments used to start the main process.
+How it works: the main process will not start a server but spawn a new child process using the same command line arguments used to start the main process.
 All module-level code is executed at least twice!
 Be careful.

 The child process will have ``os.environ['BOTTLE_CHILD']`` set to ``True`` and start as a normal non-reloading app server.
-As soon as any of the loaded modules changes, the child process is terminated and re-spawned by the main process.
+As soon as any of the loaded modules change, the child process is terminated and re-spawned by the main process.
 Changes in template files will not trigger a reload.
 Please use debug mode to deactivate template caching.